IgniteUI/indigo-design-docfx/en/components/input.md

 ## State

-The Input component goes through different states as the user interacts with it: **Idle**, which displays the placeholder in the place of the content; **Hover**, indicating that the input is active when the user hovers over it; **Filled**, which appears after the user has entered content and moved on from the input; and **Focused**, which provides a visual cue that the user is actively typing in the input.
+The Input component goes through different states as the user interacts with it: **Idle**, which displays the placeholder in the place of the content; **Idle & Hover**, indicating that the input is active when the user hovers over it; **Filled**, which appears after the user has entered content and moved on from the input, **Filled & Hover**,showing that the user hovers over the already filled input and **Focused**, which provides a visual cue that the user is actively typing in the input.

 <img class="responsive-img" src="../images/input_idle.png" srcset="../images/input_idle@2x.png 2x" />